-Mr. Sourabh Gupta is not a relative to the any of Directors of the Company.
+Mr. Praveen Ostwal Brother of Mr. Pankaj Ostwal, Managing Director and son of Mr. Mahendra Kumar Ostwal on the Board of Directors and not a related to the any of Directors of the Company.

 He is neither Chairman nor a Member of any Committees of the Board of Company.

-Mr. Sourabh Gupta does not hold any shares of the Company.
+Mr. Praveen Ostwal hold 6,65,400 Equity shares of the Company.

-Certain additional information about Mr. Sourabh Gupta is as under:
+Certain additional information about Mr. Praveen Ostwal is as under: